mmistakes/minimal-mistakes/_drafts/fs2.md

 So, the `dcAndMarvelSuperheroes` stream will emit all the actors from the Justice League and then the Avengers.

-The `Stream` type forms a monad on the `O` type parameter, which means that a `flatMap` method is available on streams, and we can use it to concatenate operations concerning the output values of the stream.
+**The `Stream` type forms a monad on the `O` type parameter**, which means that a `flatMap` method is available on streams, and we can use it to concatenate operations concerning the output values of the stream.

 For example, printing to the console the elements of a stream uses the `flatMap` method: